Michele's book "The Art of Mindful Nursing Primer" is available on Amazon!

 The information provided in this FAQ is for general informational and educational purposes only.
 It is not intended to replace professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician, cardiologist, nutritionist, or other qualified healthcare provider with any questions you may have regarding your health or a medical condition.
 Never disregard or delay seeking professional advice based on information provided in this document.
 If you believe you have a medical emergency, contact your doctor or call emergency services immediately.

-Copyright © 2024 Michele G. Kunz - All Rights Reserved.
+Copyright © 2025 Michele G. Kunz and Joseph C. Kunz, Jr. - All Rights Reserved.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.